-‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back To Back
+‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back-To-Back

 Fate And Destiny

-TvN disclosed that the climax will start with episode 13.
+TvN disclosed that the climax will start with Episode 13.
 In the said episode, Kim Shin discovered that the Grim Reaper who lived with him is the same person who issued a royal decree that led to his clan’s demise.
 As punishment for using his powers for personal purposes, the Grim Reaper’s memory of being King Wang Yeo was returned.

-After living for more than 900 years, Kim Shin finally managed to reach his majesty and ask him to behead Park Joong Won.
+After living for more than 900 years, Kim Shin finally managed to reach his majesty and asked him to behead Park Joong Won.
 While confronting the Grim Reaper, Kim Shin finally figured out the purpose of the sword in his chest –the weapon to put an end to Joong Won’s evil deeds.
-For almost a millennium Park Joong Won waited for the opportunity to strike and put an end to the Goblin by taking over Eun Tak’s body.
+For almost a millennium, Park Joong Won waited for the opportunity to strike and put an end to the Goblin by taking over Eun Tak’s body.

 Beautiful [Goblin OST] (2016) by Crush #goblin #kpopasfilms pic.twitter.com/yOcu3idtSn